What Is XYY Syndrome?

 Boys with XYY syndrome can develop speech, learning, or social challenges at a young age.
 This can make them more likely to have low self-esteem and lead to school or social problems.

-If your son is having trouble making friends or struggles in school, talk to your doctor or the principal or school counselor.
-Counseling and therapy can teach your son practical skills to help him make friends and feel more confident in school, and educational services can help your son succeed academically.
+If your son has trouble making friends or struggles in school, talk to your doctor or the principal or school counselor.
+Counseling and therapy can teach your son practical skills to help him make friends and feel more confident in school, and educational services can help him do well in school.